-- 8.1.7 The options, described in Chapter 5, have been developed to identify what scale of replacement road infrastructure, if any, is required to allow the level crossings on the Maynooth line to be closed without having significant impacts on network performance. - 8.1.8 Based on a review of proposed DART expansion train frequencies, and existing closure times, it is envisaged that all level crossings on the Maynooth rail line will need to be closed completely in the future year. - 8.1.9 It is envisaged that both the Ongar to Barnhill Distributor Road, and Kellystown Link Road, will be constructed prior to the 2027 test year, and as such, have been included in all options for testing, including the Do Minimum. - 8.1.10 It is assumed that Porterstown level crossing will not require replacement infrastructure for vehicular traffic due to the availability of a high quality alternative bridge to the immediate east (L3036 Diswellstown Road). - 8.1.11 Due to the rural nature of the Blakestown level crossing, it was not deemed necessary to undertake a detailed modelling assessment of its closure. - 8.1.12 In Summary: - The Do Minimum scenario looks at the impact of closing all the level crossings to vehicular traffic, without providing any replacement infrastructure; - Options 1-3 investigate if providing a replacement at one of the level crossings within the N3/N4/M50 boundary area would be sufficient to accommodate the re-routing of traffic from other closed crossings; - Options 4-6 include providing replacement infrastructure at a combination of level crossings, to identify if there is any particular location where a road based alternative may not be required; - Option 7 focuses on closing the Ashtown level crossing to vehicular traffic to identify the impact this would have on the surrounding road network; and - Option 8 includes the provision of replacement road infrastructure at Ashtown, Coolmine, Clonsilla and Barberstown.
-This essentially represents a 'Do Everything' scenario with all crossings replaced apart from Porterstown (alternative bridge at Diswellstown Rd) and Blakestown (not included in the modelling assessment).
+- 8.1.7 The options, described in Chapter 5, have been developed to identify what scale of replacement road infrastructure, if any, is required to allow the level crossings on the Maynooth line to be closed without having significant impacts on network performance. - 8.1.8 Based on a review of proposed DART expansion train frequencies, and existing closure times, it is envisaged that all level crossings on the Maynooth rail line will need to be closed completely in the future year. - 8.1.9 It is envisaged that both the Ongar to Barnhill Distributor Road, and Kellystown Link Road, will be constructed prior to the 2027 test year, and as such, have been included in all options for testing, including the Do Minimum. - 8.1.10 It is assumed that Porterstown level crossing will not require replacement infrastructure for vehicular traffic due to the availability of a high quality alternative bridge to the immediate east (L3036 Diswellstown Road). - Due to the rural nature of the Blakestown level crossing, it was not deemed necessary 8.1.11 to undertake a detailed modelling assessment of its closure.

+8.1.12 In Summary:

+- The Do Minimum scenario looks at the impact of closing all the level crossings to vehicular traffic, without providing any replacement infrastructure; - Options 1-3 investigate if providing a replacement at one of the level crossings within the N3/N4/M50 boundary area would be sufficient to accommodate the re-routing of traffic from other closed crossings; - Options 4-6 include providing replacement infrastructure at a combination of 0 level crossings, to identify if there is any particular location where a road based alternative may not be required; and - Option 7 focuses on closing the Ashtown level crossing to vehicular traffic to 0 identify the impact this would have on the surrounding road network.